temporal-sa/agentic-loan-origination/README.md

   - `DataFetchAgent`: Generic HTTP data fetching with validation
   - `CreditReportAgent`: Specialized credit report validation with multi-provider support
 - **Specialist Activities**: Mock data fetching (bank, documents, credit) and AI-powered assessments (income, expense, credit analysis)
-- **Strands Integration**: Agent orchestration with structured output validation using Ollama models
+- **Strands Integration**: Agent orchestration with structured output validation using Ollama or AWS Bedrock models
 - **Provider Fallback**: Temporal-orchestrated fallback from CIBIL to Experian for credit reports
 - **Streamlit UI**: User interface for loan submission and underwriter review workflow
-- **Environment Configuration**: Configurable Ollama and Temporal settings via `.env` file
+- **Environment Configuration**: Configurable LLM settings (Ollama/AWS Bedrock) and Temporal settings via `.env` file

 ## Sequence diagram
 The diagram below shows the end-to-end flow: user submits via Streamlit, Streamlit calls FastAPI which starts a Temporal workflow.
 A worker executes activities (mock APIs and specialist agents), the workflow calls Ollama for a summary/decision, then the system awaits a human-review signal.
 The underwriter approves/rejects via the UI which signals the running workflow.